DigitalLivestock/inkframe/README.md

-# InkFrame: a Wireess Photo Frame enabled by a Pimoroni's Inky Impression and Raspberry Pi Zero 2 W written in Python
+# InkFrame: a Wireless Photo Frame enabled by a Pimoroni's Inky Impression and Raspberry Pi Zero 2 W written in Python

 ## Introduction